swaldman/untemplate-doc/README.md

 By default, this returned metadata will be `None`, but the template can provide `Some(metadata)` by overwriting the `var` called `mbMetadata`.
 > :blush: **It's okay!** <br/>
-> Ick, it's a `var`!
-It's okay. `mbMetadata` is a strictly local variable, in the single-threaded context of a function
+> Ick, it's a `var`.
+It's okay! `mbMetadata` is a strictly local variable, in the single-threaded context of a function
 > call.
 Your function will remain very functional as long as the input type and output metadata types that you specify
 > are immutable.
 >